-NETDDE.EXE is loaded automatically by the Windows for Workgroups Winnet driver (WFWNET.DRV) during system initialization.
+A NETDDE.EXE is loaded automatically by the Windows for Workgroups Winnet driver (WFWNET.DRV) during system initialization.
+0

-- Q Can I use Network DDE with my current version of Windows 3.1? - A No. Network DDE works with the integrated networking functionality of Windows for Workgroups and will not work without the other networking components found only in Windows for Workgroups. - Q How do I enable an application that I wrote to use Network DDE to get information from an application that supports DDE running on a remote workstation? - A If your application supports DDE or OLE links, all you need to do is to create an entry in the DDE shares database on the remote workstation that specifies the DDE application name and topic that the remote application supports.
-If the remote application supports multiple topics, the value for the topic for the DDE shares database entry can be set to "\" to enable all supported topics to be accessed.
+No. Network DDE works with the integrated networking functionality of Windows for Workgroups and will not work without the other networking components found only in Windows for Workgroups.

+How do I enable an application that I wrote to use Network DDE to get information from an application that supports DDE running on a remote workstation?

+If your application supports DDE or OLE links, all you need to do is to create an entry in the DDE shares database on the remote workstation that specifies the DDE application name and topic that the remote application supports.
+If the remote application supports multiple topics, the value for the topic for the DDE shares database entry can be set to "" to enable all supported topics to be accessed.
 The utility provided with the Windows for Workgroups Resource Kit can be used to create a DDE share that can be used with your application.